Self Cleansing Velocity given Rugosity Coefficient Solution

 Variables Used

-Self Cleansing Velocity - (Measured in Meter per Second) - Self Cleansing Velocity is the rate of change of displacement.
+Self Cleansing Velocity - (Measured in Meter per Second) - Self Cleansing Velocity refers to the minimum speed at which fluid must flow in a sewer to prevent sediment deposition and maintain a clear path.

-Hydraulic mean depth - (Measured in Meter) - The Hydraulic mean depth is defined as the area of the flow section divided by the top water surface width.
+Hydraulic Mean Depth - (Measured in Meter) - The Hydraulic Mean Depth refers to the cross-sectional area of flow divided by the wetted perimeter, used to analyze fluid flow in channels.

 STEP 1: Convert Input(s) to Base Unit